Magnuzhall/Data-Science-Projects/README.md

 # data-science-projects
-This repository includes different data science projects I have worked on using machine learning
+This repository includes different data science projects I have worked on using machine learning.

-I have been working obsessively on different data science projects, which use Python, Numpy, Pandas, Scipy, Seaborn, Matplotlib and Scikit Learn
+I have been working obsessively on different data science projects, which use Python, Numpy, Pandas, Scipy, Seaborn, Matplotlib and Scikit Learn.

-Please feel free to check out some of the projects
+Please feel free to check out some of the projects.

-As I learn new concepts and work on new and more advanced projects I will be adding them here
+As I learn new concepts and work on new projects I will be adding them here.

-Thank you for reading
+Thank you for reading.